How to choose a video database solution

 - Search.
-Use a search criteria ( For example a keyword search ) to filter out manageable subset of videos from your entire catalog.
+Use a search criteria (for example a keyword search) to filter out a manageable subset of videos from your entire catalog.

 - Browse.
 Look at the Image that represents the videos in the program to further narrow down your search

 - Find.
 Click on videos that might be what you are looking for.
 You will get a thumbnail timeline of the whole video.
-If this was not the video you were looking for, repeat at 2.
+If this was not the video you were looking for, repeat the previous step.